Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

+\paragraph{\textbf{App Genre.}} We present an overview of our findings by app genre in~\autoref{fig:app-genre-by-privacy} in~\autoref{sec:additional-figs}.
+We find that \textit{Games} apps are most likely to collect data used to track users (60\%) and linked to users (59\%) (Fig.~\ref{fig:app-genre-by-privacy}; plots 1 \& 2; bar 8).
+Notably, while 83\% apps associated with the \textit{Stickers} genre stated on the App Store that they do not collect \textit{any} data, our analysis found that 66\% apps collected data linked to users (Fig.~\ref{fig:app-genre-by-privacy}; plots 2 \& 4; bar 23).
+Apps under the \textit{Stickers} genre are mostly lightweight apps made by smaller developers.
+They tend to have a 4+ content rating to reach a larger audience.
+They can include a few ad spaces and analytics libraries.
+Our intuition is that individual developers may not be aware of the data collection from third-party analytics and advertising libraries.

+\paragraph{\textbf{App Popularity.}} Since the App Store does not reveal the number of downloads for an app, we instead rely on the number of user ratings as a proxy for app popularity.
+To better represent their disclosures, we bin rating counts within the same order of magnitude in a single category and present our findings in~\autoref{fig:ratings-counts-by-privacy} in ~\autoref{sec:additional-figs}.
+We find that with increased popularity, apps are more likely to declare data collection linked to users and used to track users.
+Our findings suggest that popular apps are more likely to be more thorough in their declaration of data collection practices because they receive more scrutiny.

-\paragraph{Privacy Policy Templates.} Templates offer a valuable solution for creating privacy policies, as they provide a ready-made framework for organizations to establish clear guidelines regarding the handling of user data.
-These pre-designed templates serve as a starting point that can be customized to meet specific requirements and legal obligations.
-By utilizing templates, businesses can save time and effort by avoiding the need to create a privacy policy from scratch.
+\paragraph{\textbf{Privacy Policy Templates.}} Templates offer a valuable solution for creating privacy policies, as they provide a ready-made framework for organizations to establish clear guidelines regarding handling user data.
+These pre-designed templates serve as a starting point that developers can customize to meet specific requirements and legal obligations.
+By utilizing templates, businesses can save time and effort by avoiding the need to create privacy policies from scratch.
 Additionally, templates help ensure compliance with privacy regulations by incorporating standard clauses and disclosures, ensuring that the privacy policy aligns with applicable laws such as GDPR or CCPA.
 However, it is essential for organizations to carefully review and tailor the template's content to accurately reflect their unique practices, guaranteeing transparency in communicating their privacy practices to users.

-We evaluated the policies in our dataset to identify the use of templates.
-To achieve this, we did a broad search for privacy policy templates and generators and gathered a list of services.
-We then visited each service and signed up, if required.
-We collected a set of 15 privacy policy templates which we cleaned and divided into individual sentences.
-We represented the text in both, the templates and the policies, using the same, in-domain word embeddings that we used to train classifiers.